 Hemp – A Nutritious Crop That Stores Carbon

-Nutritious, carbon-sequestering, and fast-growing – hemp is a plant with multiple benefits and it has the potential to be a part of the solution for sustainable agriculture.
-Torsåker Farm has hosted a small-scale cultivation and processing trial of EU-certified industrial hemp.
-The ambition has been to answer the question: Can industrial hemp become a future product in the agricultural industry, and can infrastructure be created for refining and processing hemp fiber and hemp seed in Sweden?
+Nutritious, carbon-sequestering, and fast-growing – hemp is a crop with many advantages and the potential to be part of the solution for a more sustainable agricultural system.
+At Torsåker Farm, a small-scale cultivation and processing trial of EU-certified industrial hemp has been carried out.
+In parallel, both hemp seed and fiber have been evaluated to identify suitable applications.
+The ambition has been to answer the question: Can industrial hemp become a future crop within the agricultural industry, and can infrastructure be developed in Sweden to refine and process hemp fiber and hemp seed for both food and material applications?

 Hemp is often associated with the production of illegal substances.
 Today, it is legal to grow industrial hemp in Sweden with a THC content lower than 0.3%.